2020 Mazda 3 Skyactiv-X X20 Astina review | Practical Motoring

 Currently, there are the 2.0L and 2.5L Skyactiv-G petrol engines available in the 3 range.
 The smaller, older generation engine is the entry-level powertrain on the Pure trim grade which costs $25,690 with a manual and $26,590 with the auto before on-road costs.
 At the top of the scale was the 2.5-litre G engine, costing $37,590/$38,950 on the flagship Astina grade depending on your choice of transmission.

 Skyactiv-X is only available on the Astina grade and brings a $3000 premium.
 That means you can’t buy Skyactiv-X in a Mazda 3 for under $40k.
 Pricing is $40,590/$41,590 before on-roads with either a manual or auto.
-Like the others, the transmissions are both six-speed units, though the Skyactiv-X has taller gearing.
+Like the others, the transmissions are both six-speed units, though the Skyactiv-X has shorter gearing (six per cent for the manual and 12 per cent for the auto).

 Skyactiv-X is available on mid-tier grades overseas though Mazda tells us it isn’t currently considering doing that here.